 No significant harm to the sustainable investment objectives

-Our bottom-up investment process results in portfolios composed of companies without material exposure to harmful products and services.
-Our Position Statement on harmful and controversial products and services defines the harmful business activities we avoid as a result of our bottom-up approach, our materiality thresholds and quarterly disclosure of any investments we make that are above the stated thresholds.
+Any exposure to harmful or controversial products, services or practices is monitored on at least a quarterly basis.
+For harmful products and services which are revenue-generating, we apply a 5% revenue threshold.
+In other areas where harmful or controversial activities are not attributable to revenue (for example, employee or supply chain issues) we use internal analysis and research from external providers to monitor and assess companies.
+Our position statement on harmful and controversial products and services defines the harmful business activities we avoid as a result of our bottom-up approach, our materiality thresholds and quarterly disclosure of any investments we make that are above the stated thresholds.

 Adverse impacts on sustainability factors

 Adverse impact indicators, relevant to each investee company, are taken into account through our bottom-up research, company engagement, adherence to our position statement on harmful and controversial products and services, Group-wide exclusion policies and third-party research providers.